e0ipso/e0ipso.github.io/_posts/2021-01-27-practical-progressive-decoupling-explained-video.md

 image: /assets/images/2021/land.jpg
 ---
 I recently recorded a video series tutorial about progressive Drupal decoupling.
-In this series I take two of the official React app examples and turn it into a _widget_.
-You Drupal editorial team can then embed those React applications (a calculator, and an emoji selector) as blocks in a page, as a field in a content type, as an embedded entity in the body field using the WYSIWYG, ...
+In this series I take two of the official React app examples and turn them into _widgets_.
+Your Drupal editorial team can then embed those React applications (a calculator, and an emoji selector) as blocks in a page, as a field in a content type, as an embedded entity in the body field using the WYSIWYG, ...